trzewiczek/js-stack-tutorail/02.Redux/README.md

 Done in 4.15s.
 ```

-Once again we finally got to the point where we can call `redux` to put it all
+Once again we got to the point where we can finally call for `redux` to put it
-together.
+all together.

 ### 📖 Resources
 ⌚